Frequently Asked Questions

 You must have a B.A., B.S., or an equivalent undergraduate degree from an accredited college or university to apply to the program.
 The only exception is graduating seniors, who receive provisional acceptance.
 In order to receive final acceptance, graduating seniors must submit a copy of their diploma before the program.

-Tuition is $6,500, plus a $50 application fee.
+Tuition is $6,800, plus a $50 application fee.
 You should plan on spending approximately $250 on books and supplies.
 Housing costs vary, depending upon whether you live in TC housing or not.
+For the summer program, students may apply for Summer Conference Housing through the Office of Residential Services website.
+Summer Conference Housing is offered on a rolling basis.
 If you choose to apply for on-campus housing, remember to apply early, since these options fill up fast.

 Unfortunately, we are not able to offer scholarships and it is not possible to pay for the program with federally-funded student loans at this time.
-However, if you are interested in applying for a personal continuing education loan, please contact our office for more information.
+However, if you are interested in applying for a personal continuing education loan, please contact our the Office of Financial Aid for more information.

 Finding a job